Sanenders/Destiny-2-God-Rolls/README.md

 - Parameters for masterworks cannot be transferred.
 Instead, you can find all the perk details (including masterwork) at the wishlist notes.

-- This wishlist is primarily only useful for weapons that can still be obtained in the game in some way (e.g. from Xûr).
+- This wishlist is primarily only useful for weapons that can still be obtained in the game.

 ## Known Issues